Andy Brunning, Chemistry Subject Advisor

-Many schools have experienced limits on the practical work they can carry out over the past year, and consequently students have had less time to write and think about practical chemistry.
-It’s likely that this will have a knock-on effect of their understanding and use of the terminology commonly used when talking about practical work, particularly those terms relating to measurement.
+Practical chemistry was impacted by the pandemic, and even several years on it’s likely to be impacting on student skills.
+In turn, this may have a knock-on effect of their understanding and use of the terminology commonly used when talking about practical work, particularly those terms relating to measurement.

 Our language of measurement resource provides a glossary of these terms and helps students understand the context in which measurement terms like ‘accuracy’, ‘precision’ and ‘uncertainty’ are used.
 This will prepare them for encountering and using these terms at A Level.

 MaChem Guy’s videos are rightly lauded by A Level Chemistry teachers and students alike as an invaluable remote learning resource.
-He’s put together a playlist of videos to act as preparation for A Level Chemistry.
+He’s put together a playlist of videos to act as preparation for A Level Chemistry, as well as an index of the videos mapped to the Chemistry A course.
 These start from the basics, then move on to examining topics which build on GCSE knowledge.

 These resources should help students who feel they have gaps in their knowledge and understanding make a confident start to this years A Level course.